 Most drug-triggered symptoms will clear up after the drug leaves your system.
 But psychosis from cocaine, PCP (aka angel dust), and amphetamines could last for weeks.
-While you wait for the episode to pass, your doctor can ease the symptoms with an anti-anxiety drug such as lorazepam (Ativan) or maybe an antipsychotic.
+While you wait for the episode to pass, your doctor can ease the symptoms with an anti-anxiety drug such as lorazepam (Ativan), although these have a risk of being abused themselves, or maybe an antipsychotic medication.

 Postictal psychosis (PIP) happens in some people with epilepsy who've had a number of seizures in a row.
 It's more likely when you've had a seizure disorder for a long time or you've had mental illness in the past.

 Myxedematous psychosis may happen when your thyroid gland doesn't work well, known as hypothyroidism.
 Because of the way thyroid hormone affects your brain, you may have hallucinations, delusions, and changes to your sense of taste or smell if there's not enough in your body.
 Your doctor can test your level of thyroid-stimulating hormone (TSH) to confirm myxedema psychosis and rule out other conditions like schizophrenia.

 Taking thyroid hormone can help balance your gland's activity and end the psychosis.